cbourke/CSCE155-C-Lab13/readme.md

     4. Print out the team by using the `printTeam` function.

+4. Examine your output and compare it to the `data/expectedOutput.txt` file;
+    fix any errors before you submit.

+5. Discuss with your partner: why were all the search results for a California (CA) team different?

 ## 4. Handin/Grader Instructions

 1. Hand in your completed files: